MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-how-reconcile-payments-auto-application.md

-ms.search.keywords: payment process, direct payment posting, reconcile payment, expenses, cash receipts ms.date: 04/01/2021 ms.author: edupont ms.openlocfilehash: 5c13e41d102e2a7ff2ca80275571a1a05eea225e
+ms.search.keywords: payment process, direct payment posting, reconcile payment, expenses, cash receipts ms.date: 04/01/2021 ms.author: edupont ms.openlocfilehash: a39798d56aa18dffa929d719cecd68a522bde00d
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5779054"
+ms.locfileid: "6441992"
 ---
 # <a name="reconcile-payments-using-automatic-application"></a>Reconcile Payments Using Automatic Application

-The **Payment Reconciliation Journal** page specifies payments, either incoming or outgoing, that have been recorded as transactions on your online bank account or on a payment service and that you can apply to their related open customer, vendor, and bank account ledger entries.
+The **Payment Reconciliation Journal** page specifies payments, either incoming or outgoing, that have been recorded as transactions on your online bank account or on a payment service and that you can apply to their related open customer, supplier, and bank account ledger entries.
 The lines in the journal can be filled in by importing a bank statement as a bank feed or file or by manually entering transactions that you make on your payment service.

 > [!NOTE]
 > The page offers automatic matching functionality that applies payments to their related open entries based on a matching of data on a bank statement line (journal line) with data on one or more open entries.
 Note that you can overwrite the suggested automatic applications, and you can choose to not use automatic application at all.
 For more information, see step 7.

 A payment reconciliation journal is related to one bank account in [!INCLUDE[prod_short](includes/prod_short.md)] that reflects the online bank account where the payment transactions are recorded.
-Any open bank account ledger entries related to the applied customer or vendor ledger entries will be closed when you choose the **Post Payments and Reconcile Bank Account** action.
+Any open bank account ledger entries related to the applied customer or supplier ledger entries will be closed when you choose the **Post Payments and Reconcile Bank Account** action.
 This means that the bank account is automatically reconciled for payments that you post with the journal.

 You can import bank transactions as .csv bank files or other format that your bank provides.
 If you want to import bank statements as bank feeds, you must first enable a dedicated bank integration service and then link the bank account to its related online bank account.
 The payment reconciliation journal will then automatically detect bank feeds when you choose the **Import Bank Transactions** action.
 In addition, you can set a bank account up to automatically import new bank statement feeds every hour.
 Transactions for payments that have already been posted as applied and/or reconciled will not be imported.
 You can use the Envestnet Yodlee Bank Feeds service for this, which is preinstalled in some country versions of [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).
 Alternatively, contact your Microsoft partner for help meeting your business or country requirements.